 The cost of a divorce is closely tied to the timeline of a divorce.
 In general, contested divorces take longer and generate more legal fees.
 The time and cost are two of the best reasons for pursuing an uncontested divorce when possible, in addition to reducing acrimony.
 A divorce resolved via mediation will also typically cost less than a divorce resolved via litigation.

 Success in a divorce case is about protecting what matters most.
 What matters most to you?
-Contact us today to discuss your situation with an experienced divorce attorney in a free consultation.
+Contact us today to discuss your situation with an experienced divorce attorney.